 “Gold Card Visa” bracelet is constructed from recycled tin cans as a social and political commentary about the immigration crisis in the United States.

-This bracelet will be shown at SCHMUCKmünchen 2026
+This bracelet was shown at SCHMUCKmünchen 2026, Munich, Germany

 Bracelet fabricated from recycled tin containers.
 Brass escutcheon pins, brass screws, and nuts.